Rishik3105/leet_code_array/README.md

 - 🟢 Easy Problems – In Progress
 - 🟡 Medium Problems – In Progress
-- 🔴 Hard Problems – Coming Soon
+- 🔴 Hard Problems –  In Progress

 I will keep updating this repository regularly as I solve more problems.